aqxq/CTF-Writeups/DawgCTF/OSINT/Es ist alles in Butter/README.md

 ## Solution

 We are given an image.
-Quick reverse image search says that the structure in the building is `Schultheiss Quartier`.
+Quick reverse image search says that the structure in the picture is `Schultheiss Quartier`.
 Going to Google Maps and searching for `supermarket near Schultheiss Quartier` gives many options, but only one fits the flag format of DawgCTF{wort_wort-wort}.

 ![map](map.png)